daffidwilde/matching/docs/discussion/stable_marriage/algorithm.rst

 5. Go to 1 until there are no such suitors, then end.

 .. note::
-   As the game requires equally sized sets of players, the *resident-optimal* algorithm is equivalent to the above but with the roles of suitors and reviewers reversed.
+   As the game requires equally sized sets of players, the *reviewer-optimal* algorithm is equivalent to the above but with the roles of suitors and reviewers reversed.